GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 ## Concept

-Enable OpenDJ replication and also make configuration changes to make Gluu Server highly avaiable, via a proxy.
+Enable OpenDJ replication and also make configuration changes to make Gluu Server highly available, via a proxy.

 ## Prerequisites